Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

    ================================ ==========================================================================
      **Parameter**                  **Comments**
    ================================ ==========================================================================
-   **ansible_connection**           This option defines type for connection to the remote devices.
+   **ansible_connection**           This option defines thetype for connection to the remote devices.
 In this

-                                    project connection via SSH withimplementation of CLI is used:
+                                    project, connection via SSH with implementation of CLI is used:

                                     * **ansible.netcommon.network_cli**

-   **ansible_network_os**           This option defines operation system of the remote device.
-This option is
+   **ansible_network_os**           This option defines the operation system of the remote device.
+This option is needed

-                                    needed in case of usage "network_cli".
-Cat9k uses IOS-XE so parameter is
+                                    if “network_cli” is used for 'ansible_connection'.
+In this project, Cat9k with IOS-XE is used,

-                                    set to:
+                                    so this option is set to:

                                     * **cisco.ios.ios**